 6. To get our business name out there among an overly saturated photography market, we put money aside for marketing and advertising costs.
 This could include featuring in magazines, creating google/Facebook/Instagram ads, and registering on an online directory.
 Also, some photographers attend wedding fairs and all of these avenues add up over time.

 7. I am one of a few wedding photographers that travel the beautiful British country for work, so take mileage and accommodation into account when booking, as it is a factor to be mindful of.

 8. I spend ages searching for the perfect materials to suit my business brand.
-I only want the best and it costs time and money to do these tasks such as: ordering wedding albums and designing, USB transfers, placing print orders for the photo boxes and then packaging them all up super cute before heading off to the post office to deliver the goodies safely.
+I only want the best and it costs time and money to do these tasks such as: ordering wedding albums and designing, USB transfers, placing print orders for the photo boxes, and then packaging them all up super cute before heading off to the post office to deliver the goodies safely.

 10. As time goes on some photographers want to employ new people or outsource these tasks and workloads to be more available for weddings and engagement photoshoots.

-I hope this blog has helped you with your questions and given some direction in your search for a wedding photographer.
+I hope this blog has helped you with your questions and given you some direction in your search for a wedding photographer.